flecs-hub/flecs-lua/README.md

 #### `ecs.lookup(name)`

-Look an entity by name
+Look up an entity by name

 ## Build